 The farmer candidate must meet the following criteria:

-- Be an individual who is a resident of Minnesota or a domestic family farm corporation or family farm partnership as defined in section 500.24, subd.
+- Be a Minnesota resident or a domestic family farm corporation or family farm partnership as defined in section 500.24, subd.
 2;

 - Demonstrate an ability to repay the loan;

 - Have received at least 50 percent of average annual gross income from farming for the past three years.

 While all lending institutions are eligible to be part of the program, they are not required to do so.
 Their decision to join the program is voluntary.